ampcpmgp/suusiki-no-rutubo/README.md

 # suusiki-no-rutubo
-"the melting pot of formulas"
+"The melting pot of formulas"